5 Benefits of Returning to a Former Employer

 How often can an employee choose their manager?
 It’s safe to say never.
 A rehire may return to a company to work under a director or manager whose leadership they respect.
 Impressive leadership goes a long way.
 In such a competitive world where so many are on the fast track to “moving up the ladder”, we aren’t always paired with leaders we are truly congruent with.
 Compatible and supportive leadership is imperative to a flourishing career, and more importantly, a gratifying work environment.

 4.)
 Appreciation & Value

 With a job-to-candidate ratio of 66% to 28%, employers aren’t hard-pressed to rehire– it’s truly a candidate market.
 So if you resigned from a company and then rehired (or considering), that in and of itself says you are of value!
 Organizations are beginning to realize just how impactful acts of appreciation are as they show more recognition.

 Simply put: an employee will never forget feeling valued.
 It’s what all employees seek.
 Returning employees may feel an amplified sense of visibility and “My voice matters, and my opinions will be heard.”

 Former employees have the benefit of walking in the door with already established connections and a level of support.
 There is comfort in knowing you are not alone and being able to continue working with people you enjoy.
 In fact, a reason people most often return to a company is because a former colleague (that is still with the company) informed them of an opportunity; roughly 45% of rehires are referrals.
 The referring colleague will be able to provide a recommendation on behalf of the aspiring rehire.

-QTC Recruiter Akia Moore has worked as a recruiter for over 12 years.
+Leidos QTC Health Services Recruiter Akia Moore has worked as a recruiter for over 12 years.
 She specializes in executive level finance and accounting and healthcare.